mscdex/ssh2/README.md

                                 after the client did close the connection.
 If not specified those incidents will be logged only.

-endEventWorkaround              Use a work around that ssh2.Channel does not emit an end event when calling .end()
+exitOnSourceEnd                 Use a work around that ssh2.Channel will closes automatically on .end() and the
-                                on it.
-Will be ignored it strictStreams2 or strict is set.
+                                exit code has to be set before.
+Will be ignored when either strictStreams2 or strict is set.

 strict                          Ingore nothing, always fail.
 </pre>